Inspiration

 But there's nowhere to put it all.
 Notes apps are too flat.
 Writing tools assume you're drafting a novel.
 Character creators assume you're playing a game.
 Tools like SillyTavern are powerful but complex and carry a stigma that doesn't fit the cozy, creative experience most daydreamers want.

-MeDo made it possible to go from concept to a fully functional, visually polished app as a solo builder in three weeks — something that would have taken months with traditional development.
+I wanted to build the app I wished existed — and MeDo made it possible to go from concept to a fully functional, visually polished product as a solo builder in three weeks.

 What it does